 Orientalism: Western Knowledge of the East

 What comes to mind when you hear the word the Orient, or the Far East?
 This course examines the repertoire of images, concepts, and stereotypes that make up Western knowledge of the “East”.
 At the same time it examines the socio-historical circumstances that led to the creation of such knowledge.
 Students will learn to identify Orientalist forms of knowledge in films and literary works.

 This course considers utopian visions from a number of different angles with an emphasis on the assumptions about human nature that undergird these visions.
-We will look at efforts to imagine better ways of organizing our world – through both theoretical and fictional writings.
-We will also consider what it takes to implement improvements to our world – this will take us into the professions of architecture and planning.
-The course will survey some of the efforts to actually bring about utopian communities by looking at communes and other intentional communities that have persisted since the halcyon days of the 1960s and 1970s.
+We will look at efforts to imagine better ways of organizing our world – through both theoretical and fictional writings and films.
+We will also consider what it takes to implement improvements to our world – this will take us into the professions of architecture, planning and politics.
+The course will survey some of the efforts to actually bring about utopian communities in the real world.
 In all of these perspectives, a knowledge of human motivation and behaviour plays a central role.
 We will investigate how this knowledge is constructed and whether it is up to the task of building a functioning community or society.

 This course will examine how stage plays are adapted to the medium of cinema and the impact of those films on our appreciation and understanding of drama as a cultural reflection of society and the times.

 This course will examine the scientific way of arriving at knowledge and consider whether scientific method is the best, (or even the only way) to know our world and ourselves.
 We will look at the main assumptions behind the scientific method; consider those assumptions in their historical context; and criticize their adequacy.